-As a Physiotherapist Danny specialises in sporting injuries and is also registered with all major insurers.
+As a Physiotherapist Danny specialises in sporting injuries.
 If you have an injury Danny will almost certainly have had it and can give you the best advice to return to form.

 Danny can also help with general pain, pregnancy pain and post-partum issues and stress as well as some gastrointestinal issues with massage and acupuncture.

 He is a keen climber (he is a qualified Mountain Instructor and coach), trail runner as well as loving his road biking.
 He was previously a highly qualified canoe/kayak coach and Alpine river guide as well as competent sailor, windsurfer and equestrian.

 It is safe to say he likes his outdoor pursuits.

 Danny also worked with Sheffield United Football Academy for 5 years and was physio for Sheffield Hockey.
 He is a member of the International Rock Climbing Research Association and has written articles and presented lectures across the UK and in Europe on injury prevention.

 ITEC diploma in Body Work.
 500hrs Yoga Training RYS,IYN.
 NLP Couching INLPT

 Louisa first became interested in massage therapy after receiving body work to correct a scoliosis of her spine.
 This gave her an insight into the range of practices often required to help address long and short-term musculoskeletal issues.

 Louisa works by looking at your physical presentation, lifestyle, environmental factors and what components play out in your life to create the issues you are experiencing.
 She then uses techniques such as deep tissue massage, myofascial cupping, joint mobilization, stretching and deep relaxation work which she integrates specialist yoga techniques and NLP work to ensure your health and well-being is addressed in the most appropriate and effective way.